 Welcome to peri-Tēchnes, an art and design platform that seeks to bring you in contact with the intriguing and bustling creative scene in Greece while simultaneously drawing connections with its counterpart in the US!
 Our goal is to bring you in closer contact with the work of some remarkable artists, printmakers, and designers with Greek roots or influences, from the US as well as from across the pond.

 On our website, you can read exciting news, artist features, interviews, as well as exhibition and cultural event reviews.
 As of recently, you can also view available works created by artists from our growing roster.
 At peri-Tēchnes we want to make the art world more accessible to everyone.
-Here, aspiring collectors can connect directly with artists as we seek to empower both sides!
+Here, aspiring collectors can connect directly with artists!

-Tiffany Apostolou is a New York-based curator and researcher.
-Trained in design and architecture at the Polytechnic University in Greece, and in art history at NYU’s Institute of Fine Arts, New York, Tiffany utilizes her diverse experience to specialize in interdisciplinary and cross-temporal creative practices focusing particularly on sensorial effects within designed spaces.
+Tiffany Apostolou is a New York-based Digital Product Designer and curator.
+Trained in design and architecture at the Polytechnic University in Greece, and in art history at NYU’s Institute of Fine Arts, New York, Tiffany utilizes her diverse experience to bring you content in interdisciplinary and cross-temporal creative practices focusing particularly on sensorial effects within designed experiences.

-Tiffany is currently a market and art researcher at Gagosian Gallery, New York, and an independent designer.
+Tiffany is currently a Digital Product Designer based in New York and an independent curator.
 She has lived and worked in both Greece and the United States where she collaborated with contemporary artists in Athens, Patras, and New York.
-She has also held positions within The Metropolitan Museum of Art, The Drawing Center and Hawthorne Fine Art and ARCAthens.
+She has also held positions within Gagosian Gallery, The Metropolitan Museum of Art, The Drawing Center and Hawthorne Fine Art, and ARCAthens.

 Constantine Markos, a New York native, is a talented Software Engineer.
 He is currently also a member of Greektech and our very own CTO and the mastermind behind new website pages.